guzart/fain/README.md

 React components based on [ZURB Foundation Sites](http://foundation.zurb.com/sites.html) using [CSS modules](https://github.com/css-modules/css-modules).

+Take a look at the **[Component Reference](https://guzart.github.io/fain/)** for an overview of the available components with the props and their current status.

 ## Install

 To use these components you need to include this module as part of your ES6 transformations.